Key services offered at Royal Lancaster Infirmary include:

 - Up to 8 hours - £5.40

 - Up to 24 hours - £7.10

-There are also limited 20 minute short stay parking spaces in front of entrances.
-Please note that the pay and display machines only take coins, not notes or debit/credit cards.
+There are also some limited 20 minute short stay parking spaces in front of entrances for picking up and dropping off.

 Whenever possible people attending the site for whatever reason are asked to consider and use public transport wherever possible.

 The Trust meets regularly with members of groups which represent people with disabilities.

 Significant recent improvements at Royal Lancaster Infirmary include, installation of automatic doors at the front of the Centenary Building and, the availability of personal listening devices for people with a hearing impairment at most clinic reception areas.
 These areas display the standard RNID purple notice.